user-blank1/Pet-project/expense-tracker/part-2/README.md

 **Acceptance Criteria:**
 - Authenticated users can access protected routes.
 - Unauthenticated users are redirected to the sign-in page.
-- Routes are secured using a reusable `PrivateRoute` component.
+- Make the root page with the table protected so that only authorized users have access to it.
+- Each user should be able to see only their data in the table.

 **Technology-related requirements:**

 <details>
 <summary>React</summary>

+- Routes are secured using a reusable `PrivateRoute` component.
 - Use `react-router-dom` to implement route protection.
 </details>